prof18/marcogomiero.com/content/posts/drafts/migration-to-compose.md

 ### Status Bar color handling

-To eliminate more XML theming, I used the [System UI Controller for Jetpack Compose](https://google.github.io/accompanist/systemuicontroller/) from Accompanist.
+To delete more XML theming, I used [System UI Controller for Jetpack Compose](https://google.github.io/accompanist/systemuicontroller/) from Accompanist.
 The library provides some utilities for updating the System UI bar colors directly from Compose.
 As usual, it is first necessary to import the library:

 ```groovy
 dependencies {